This post may include affiliate links to find a product mentioned. See my full Disclosure for more info.

-Every now and then on one of these excursions I would see a sign for Sundries.
+Every now and then on one of these excursions, I would see a sign for Sundries.
 Now I am originally from Florida and I have never seen or heard of a Sundry Store and had no idea really what it was.
-Basically it means miscellaneous small articles, details, or items.
+Basically, it means miscellaneous small articles, details, or items.
 Kind of like a small General Store.
-I thought it was very unique idea for a sign for my pantry!
+I thought it was a very unique idea for a sign for my pantry!
 Here’s how I did it~

-I used my Silhouette Cameo to make the stencils but you could use another dye-cut machine, regular stencils or my Paper & X-Acto Knife method.
+I used my Silhouette Cameo to make the stencils but you could use another die-cut machine, regular stencils or my Paper & X-Acto Knife method.

 - Minwax “Special Walnut” Wood Finish Stain